Costeer/101st-Wiki/content/Chanel Overview.md

 ![[Pasted image 20240819183257.png]]

-game updates logs the announcements made in the official discord
+Game updates logs the announcements made in the official discord

 ***